vuestorefront/storefront-ui/packages/vue/docs/migration-guide.md

 :point_right: script to pull off library components to your project

-:point_right: two new component SfTextArea and SfAddress
+:point_right: two new component SfTextArea and SfAddressPicker

 :point_right: SfDropdown with new API - opener button added